thomasabishop/eolas/Electronics_and_Hardware/Binary/Signed_and_unsigned_numbers.md

 In order to represent negative integers alonside positive integers a natural approach is to divide the available [encoding space / word length](/Electronics_and_Hardware/Binary/Binary_encoding.md) into two subsets: one for representing non-negative integers and one for representing negative integers.

 The primary method for doing this is to use _two's complement_.
-This method allows for signed numbers in a way that complicates the hardware implementation of the binary arithmetic operations as little as possible.
+This method makes signed numbers possible in a way that complicates the hardware implementation of the binary arithmetic operations as little as possible.

 ## Two's complement